Questions I Should Ask My Wedding Photographer

 5. Do you edit the photos yourself, and what’s your style?

-Editing plays a huge role in the final look of your wedding photos.
-Ask who will be doing the editing and whether the final images will match what you see on their website or Instagram.
+Editing has a major impact on the final look and feel of your wedding photos.
+Always ask who will handle the editing and whether the finished images will reflect the style you saw on their website or Instagram.

 6. How many images will we receive?